Ayurvedic Benefits of Shilajit That Make It A Special Herb

 Recent investigations point to an interesting medical application of Shilajit toward the control of cognitive disorders associated with aging, and cognitive stimulation.7

 Alzheimer’s disease is a neurodegenerative disorder involving extracellular plaques (amyloid-β) and intracellular tangles of tau protein.
 Recently, tangle formation has been identified as a major event involved in the neurodegenerative process, due to the conversion of either soluble peptides or oligomers into insoluble filaments.
 At present, the current therapeutic strategies are aimed at natural phyto-complexes and polyphenolic compounds able to either inhibit the formation of tau filaments or disaggregate them.
-Fulvic acid, the main active principle in Shilajit blocks tau self-aggregation, opening an avenue toward the study of Alzheimer’s therapy.8
+One significant Shilajit health benefit is its role in neurological support.
+Fulvic acid, the main active principle in Shilajit, blocks tau self-aggregation, opening an avenue toward the study of Alzheimer’s therapy.

 Shilajit was found to possess anti-ulcerogenic effects by its ability to decrease gastric acid secretion and peptic output.
-It was also found to be effective in restrain stress models.
-The adrenocortical response to stress appears to be a common mechanism for the anti-stress, adaptogenic activity.9,10
+It was also found to be effective in restraining stress models.
+The adrenocortical response to stress appears to be a common mechanism for the anti-stress, adaptogenic activity.9,1

 Shilajit was found to be a strong regulator of enzymatic and non-enzymatic antioxidant activity.
-These findings were found consistent with the benefits of shilajit as an Ayurvedic rasayan (rejuvenator) against oxidative stress and geriatric complaints.11
+These findings were consistent with the benefits of shilajit as an Ayurvedic rasayana (rejuvenator) against oxidative stress and geriatric complaints.11

-Treatment with Shilajit for 90 consecutive days revealed that it has significantly (P < 0.05) increased total testosterone, free testosterone and dehydroepiandrosterone (DHEAS) compared with the placebo.
-Gonadotropic hormone (LH and FSH) levels were well maintained.19
+One of the key Shilajit advantages is its potential to support hormonal balance.
+Treatment with Shilajit for 90 consecutive days revealed that it has significantly (P < 0.05) increased total testosterone levels, free testosterone, and dehydroepiandrosterone (DHEAS) compared with the placebo.
+Gonadotropic hormone (LH and FSH) levels were well maintained19.

 Shilajit for Spermatogenesis